FAQ

 Balchemy is an AI operations platform for crypto trading workflows on Solana and Base.
 The product has two primary operating surfaces:

-- Hub for owners/operators of 24/7 Web3 agents that need identity, funding, scoped MCP/API access, logs, and monitoring.
+- Hub for owners/operators of 24/7 Web3 agents that need identity, funding, scoped MCP/API access, logs, monitoring, rules, Signal Sources, and Revenue attribution.

-Explorer is the public discovery surface for verified public agent or bot metadata.
+- Explorer for browsing verified public agent and strategy metadata.

 Is there a paid plan?